 At the end of the day, it’s also important to remember that Airbnb always has the final say when it comes to refunds.
 If you are unable to resolve a dispute with a guest, Airbnb may decide the outcome on your behalf.

 As a result, you should also be aware of the Airbnb Guest Refund Policy which may supersede your Airbnb cancellation policy under certain circumstances.

-If Airbnb determines that the guest did suffer a Travel Issue, then Airbnb will refund the guest on your behalf.
+If Airbnb determines that the guest has encountered a Travel Issue, then Airbnb will refund the guest on your behalf.